Clutch (CLUTCH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Clutch Historical Price

-According to the latest data gathered on Clutch live price page, the current price of Clutch is 14.32USD.
-The circulating supply of Clutch(CLUTCH) is 35.38K CLUTCH , giving it a market capitalization of $507.03K.
+According to the latest data gathered on Clutch live price page, the current price of Clutch is 13.44USD.
+The circulating supply of Clutch(CLUTCH) is 35.38K CLUTCH , giving it a market capitalization of $475.70K.

 How Does Clutch (CLUTCH) Price Prediction Module Work?